 ’85 M.F.S., ’91 Ph.D., first heard of Yale as a young girl growing up in rural Jamaica in the 1960s.
 At the time, Yale didn’t admit women, but Taylor was determined to one day attend such a prestigious university.
 After completing her undergraduate degree, she applied to nearly a dozen graduate schools but the Yale School of Forestry & Environmental Studies (F&ES) was always her first choice.
-She enrolled in the master's degree program in 1983, and in 1991 Taylor became the first Black woman to earn a Ph.D. at F&ES, while also concurrently earning a doctorate from the Department of Sociology.
+She enrolled in the master's degree program in 1983, and in 1991 Taylor became the first Black woman to earn a Ph.D. at F&ES, a combined doctorate from the School of Forestry & Environmental Studies and the Department of Sociology.

 She is presently the James E. Crowfoot Collegiate Professor of Environmental Justice at the University of Michigan, where she also serves as the Program Director of the Multicultural Environmental Leadership Development Initiative (MELDI

 ) and as the university’s Director of Diversity, Equity, and Inclusion.

 As one of the nation’s leading environmental justice scholars and activists, Taylor will receive a Distinguished Alumna award